image bio

 Selenium's Role in the Body: Why We Need It

-Selenium is a trace element, meaning the body only needs it in small amounts, however, it still plays a big role in the overall functioning of our bodies.
-[2] Selenium helps the body make antioxidant enzymes, which protect the body from cellular damage and oxidative stress.
-Selenium has also been shown to support cardiovascular health, cognitive functioning, thyroid function, and fertility.
-[1] Read Selenium Benefits for Fertility
+Selenium is a trace mineral, meaning the body only needs it in small amounts, however, it still plays a big role in the overall functioning of our bodies.2 Selenium helps the body make antioxidant enzymes, which protect the body from cellular damage and oxidative stress.
+Selenium has also been shown to support cardiovascular health, cognitive functioning, thyroid function, and fertility.1 Read more about the selenium benefits for fertility in our blog.

-Some of the best food sources of selenium include Brazil nuts, tuna, halibut, and ham.
-[1] Here’s a breakdown of 6 foods high in selenium.
-[1]
+Some of the best food sources of selenium include Brazil nuts, tuna, halibut, and ham.1 Here’s a breakdown of 6 foods high in selenium.1

 Brazil Nuts